rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to find the maximum sub-array sum.
 Refer to Day10/Problem 2.pdf for detailed information.

 ## Day 11
-Solved 2 coding problems from HackerRank using Python.
+Solved 3 coding problems from HackerRank using Python.
 1. The problem is related to counting the valleys formed by the letters.
 Refer to Day11/Problem 1.pdf for more information regarding the problem.

 2. The problem is a jumping on the clouds.
 Basically, it is a safe move algorithm to reach the goal from the starting point without getting stuck.
 Refer to Day11/Problem 2.pdf for detailed information.

 3. The problem is related to find if a number is prime or not under the given time bound complexity.
 Refer to Day11/Problem 3.pdf for detailed information.

+## Day 12
+Solved 2 coding problems from HackerRank using Python.
+1. The problem is related to the difference ein two timestamps.
+Refer to Day12/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the iterrators and iterables.
+Refer to Day12/Problem 2.pdf for detailed information.